sathish-t/nanopore-mod-course/computer-setup.md

 You do not need to read any further than this section.
 You will be given login details to virtual machines by the organisers or the trainers.
+The trainers will show you how to login and how to access a terminal and a graphical user interface (GUI) on the virtual machines, and how to paste commands if you want to copy and paste commands from somewhere.
-You will just need to download the latest version of the course repository and create a few directories (instructions follow after this paragraph).
+You will need to download the latest version of the course repository and create a few directories (instructions follow after this paragraph).
 All other software and data required for the course is on the virtual machines, and the commands to execute each piece of software will work straight away